-At the completion of the School Psychology Internship, students are expected to be rated at Level 3 on approximately 90% (87-95%) of the performance indicators associated with each standard.
-In addition, approximately 70% (67% - 75%) of the performance indicators associated with each standard must be rated at a 4 or 5.
+At the completion of the School Psychology Internship, students are expected to be rated at Level 3 on approximately 90% (87-95%) and the mastery or excellent levels (Levels 4 or 5) on approximately 70% (67% - 75%) of the performance indicators associated with each standard.
+(All three-performance indicators must be rated at the indicated level for Standard 11.)
+Additionally, some individual performance indicators (see following table) must be rated at mastery or excellent levels.